Parameter (computer programming): Datatypes

 In strongly typed programming languages, each parameter's type must be specified in the procedure declaration.
 Languages using type inference attempt to discover the types automatically from the function's body and usage.
 Dynamically typed programming languages defer type resolution until run-time.
 Weakly typed languages perform little to no type resolution, relying instead on the programmer for correctness.

-Some languages use a special keyword (e.g. void) to indicate that the subroutine has no parameters; in formal type theory, such functions take an empty parameter list (whose type is not void, but rather unit).
+Some languages use a special keyword (e.g. void) to indicate that the function has no parameters; in formal type theory, such functions take an empty parameter list (whose type is not void, but rather unit).

 Argument passing

-The exact mechanism for assigning arguments to parameters, called argument passing, depends upon the evaluation strategy used for that parameter (typically call by value), which may be specified using keywords.
+The mechanism for assigning arguments to parameters, called argument passing, depends upon the evaluation strategy used for that parameter (typically call by value), which may be specified using keywords.

 Default arguments

-Some programming languages such as Ada, C++, Clojure, Common Lisp, Fortran 90, Python, Ruby, Tcl, and Windows PowerShell allow for a default argument to be explicitly or implicitly given in a subroutine's declaration.
-This allows the caller to omit that argument when calling the subroutine.
+Some programming languages such as Ada, C++, Clojure, Common Lisp, Fortran 90, Python, Ruby, Tcl, and Windows PowerShell allow for a default argument to be explicitly or implicitly given in a function's declaration.
+This allows the caller to omit that argument when calling the function.
 If the default argument is explicitly given, then that value is used if it is not provided by the caller.
 If the default argument is implicit (sometimes by using a keyword such as Optional) then the language provides a well-known value (such as null, Empty, zero, an empty string, etc.) if a value is not provided by the caller.